-The addition of a hot tub needn’t be a manmade eyesore in your beautiful garden.
+The addition of a hot tub needn’t be an eyesore in your beautiful garden

-If you’re thinking of buying a hot tub but want it to blend in with the flora, then take a look at our suggestions about how to incorporate an outdoor hot tub into your garden with a combination of furniture, decking, gazebos and plants.
+If you’re thinking of buying a hot tub but want it to blend in with the flora, then take a look at our suggestions on how to incorporate an outdoor hot tub into your garden with a combination of furniture, gazebos and plants.

 A burst of colour

 As always, plants and shrubs will complement the natural wood, helping to provide an organic screen.
 Use climbing perennials and annuals such as fuchsia or clematis will add a burst of colour.
 If you’re thinking of a pergola then try a winding wisteria, vine or climbing rose to add scents and vibrancy.
 Keep these plants regularly pruned to help prevent debris entering your hot tub.
 A balance between a selection of evergreen plants or shrubs will ensure that your garden is green all year round.

 Gazebos and Canopies